Join The Wanderlusters Minds hangout...

-Ive created the WILD TRIBE for you and all of us.
-A tribe of like minded people, travellers, adventures and wanderlusters.
+Ive created the THE WANDERLUSTERS MINDS HANGOUT for you and all of us.
+A collective of like minded people, travellers, adventures and wanderlusters.
 A place to come together after experiencing so much of the world to exchange experiences, share stories and celebrate your adventures.

 I spent a good two months living and travelling around the country, learning spanish, dancing, partying and getting into nature.
 Honestly I felt like I didn't even scratch the surface.
 I didn't even get out to Mendoza the wine growing region famous for its Malbec red wine.
 Seriously what was I thinking.

 If you are anything like me, who has been bitten by the travel bug, you know that your love for travel will never go away.
 There is always a new place to visit, new people to meet and new adventures to have.
 As humans we only have a limited life and if you want to grow and evolve and experience a truly rich life, you will know that you can gain so much from travelling.

 What do you remember?
 Most likely the first thing that springs to mind are the amazing destinations you have visited, the people that you meet, the sites that you saw and the incredible jaw dropping moments you never could have imagined.
 You think about all the wonderful stories and the incredible moments.